djessup/nixcfg/README.md

 - SSH keys are automatically loaded from keychain at login
 - ScaleFT/Okta Advanced Server Access support
 - Modify `user/settings/ssh.nix` to add your SSH key paths

+### GitHub Self-Hosted Runners
+This configuration includes support for self-hosted GitHub runners via github-nix-ci:
+- Run CI/CD workflows on your own hardware
+- Support for both personal repositories and organizations
+- Automatic runner registration and management
+- See `docs/github-runners-setup.md` for complete setup instructions

 ### Secrets Management (SOPS)
 This configuration uses SOPS with age encryption for sensitive data: